Mad Tracks: Reception

+Critical response

+For the PC version, Andreas Altenheimer of Gameswelt criticised the controls, audio, lack of level editor, and graphics, calling the last as "a better shareware game".

+Xbox 360 version

+The Xbox 360 version received "mixed or average" reviews according to review aggregator website Metacritic.
+It was nominated for Best Home Console Game, during the Video Game Festival Award on September of 2007, at Paris in France.

-For the Xbox 360 version, Jonathan Miller, writing for IGN, described Mad Tracks as "a decent racing romp, but you better bring your friends."
-Greg Sewart of GamesRadar+, praised gameplay, variety of the courses (game modes) and online support, but criticized visuals, confusing early sections of the courses and a small amount of content (in the version's basic form).
+Jonathan Miller, writing for IGN, described Mad Tracks as "a decent racing romp, but you better bring your friends."
+Greg Sewart of GamesRadar+, praised gameplay, variety of the courses and online support, but criticized visuals, confusing early sections of the courses and a small amount of content in its basic form.

+Other versions

-The Wii version, however, received negative reviews.
-Both Jeuxvideo and JeuxActu noted its poor controls, Wii wheel accessory and its lack of responsiveness.
-The latter expressed that "[They've] seen some unplayable games with plastic accessories that you plug your Wii [Re]mote into, but Mad Tracks is simply unbelievable.
-It's an experience you absolutely must experience."
-The former criticised the forced Wii Remote play of the game and noting its "monstrous lag between player movement and the car's response".
-Recommending playing the game with the Nunchuk instead, for better handling.
-Both critics cited the game's graphics as being "ugly", though praised a steady frame rate.
+For the Wii version, "Rivaol" of Jeuxvideo was very crtitcal about the game.
+Noting its poor controls, forced use of motion controls and lack of responsiveness of the Wii Wheel accessory, as well its "monstrous lag between player movement and the car's response", recommending playing the game with the Nunchuk instead for better handling.
+The reviewer also criticised AI opponents, finding them to cheat by using items before starting the race and their aggressiveness to the player.
+Alonghwith the level design and graphics, light weight of the cars and audio.

-For the iOS version, iPhone app review aggregator appsafari.com gave the game a score of 4.5 out of 5, saying; "While there is the one small problem with the controls, this app is very fun and works very well.
-If you are interested in racing and blowing up other cars, you will certainly get some fun out of this."
-Peter Willington from Pocket Gamer criticized the grinding required to progress, such as making Championship mode and AI repetitive, but praised the game's overall variety of content, multiplayer, and controls, despite being underwhelmed with lacklustre visual effects, graphics, audio and items aspect.
-Ultimately, he wrote, "it's not a bad looking game, the frame rate holds steady for the most part, the car models feel chunky though not distinctive, the tracks wind and loop through the detailed environments."
+The iOS version's reception was mixed, by Peter Willington from Pocket Gamer who praised the game's overall variety of content, multiplayer, and controls, but criticized the visuals, graphics, audio, and items aspect.
+He also lamented the grinding required to progress through the game.

 Sales

-Mad Tracks was a commercial success, but the initial sales during the release of the demo on PC were considered overwhelming by Load Inc. In the first two weeks, about 6,000 were downloaded in Brazil.
+Mad Tracks was a commercial success.
+The initial sales during the release of the demo on PC were considered overwhelming by Load Inc. In the first two weeks, it was downloaded 6,000 times in Brazil.
 GameSpot and CNET Download later relayed it, each getting about 100,000 downloads.
 As a result, Load Inc. decided to sell the game on their website.

-In July 2006, Load Inc. reported that a demo of the game on PC was downloaded 400,000 times since its release.
+In the following months, however, the sales accelerated.
+In July 2006, Load Inc. reported that a demo of the game on PC had been downloaded 400,000 times since its release (150,000 of them were made directly from the Load Inc. website).
 By January 2007, it had sold digitally 100,000 times on PC.
 Later that same year, in December, it was reported that sales reached over 1.8 million units, and its demo since its release was downloaded 1.2 million times.
 Six months after the Xbox 360 version's release, the Xbox Live Arcade release had over 630,000 users.
 In June 2008, Engadget and Yahoo Finance reported that the Xbox 360 version's demo was played 700,000 times and had sold 72,000 units.
-That same version had sold 1 million units by February 2010.
+That same version had been downloaded 1 million times by February 2010.